The narcissist will withhold closure from you as fiercely as they withheld love and affection from you throughout the relationship.

 Remote Narcissistic Supply

 Narcissists actually get off on thinking that you’re sitting around all day ruminating about them.
-It doesn’t matter whether you are or not, as long as that’s the reality is their made-up imaginary existence.
+It doesn’t matter whether you are or not, as long as it feels real in their made-up imaginary existence.

 The thought of you pining over them, missing them, wondering what they’re up to and who they’re with all serves to remotely feed their ego.
 Even the mere thought of attention is enough for them to be gaining supply.

-The sad fact is, by getting no closure from a narcissist, you are way more likely to suffer severely from C-PTSD.
-Obsessing over the shock, anxiety and sadness, along with the injustice and unanswered questions do in fact psychically feed the narcissist with more of your life force energy.
+The sad fact is that by getting no closure with a narcissist, you are way more likely to suffer severely from C-PTSD.
+Obsessing over the shock, anxiety and sadness, along with the injustice and unanswered questions do psychically feed the narcissist with more of your life force energy.

 This is one of the biggest reasons why healing yourself and getting your own closure from narcissistic abuse is imperative!